Do your part to protect and preserve this beautiful place...

 - Stay off the dunes!
 Sand dunes and grasses help protect against beach erosion.
 Turtles and other animals also use the dunes as nesting areas.

-- Be sure that floats, beach balls, sand buckets and other plastic toys don't wash
+- Be sure that sand buckets and other plastic toys don't wash out to sea or blow down the beach with the wind.

 We know you love the Outer Banks as much as we do!